 EXAMPLES OF COUNCIL MANAGER CITIES

 Council-manager is the most prevalent form of government in the United States.
 More than half the cities with populations over 100,000 use it.
-Examples of council-manager cities include Charlotte, Dallas, Oklahoma City, Phoenix, San Jose, and Colorado Springs.
+Examples of council-manager cities include Charlotte, Durham, Asheville, Charleston, Austin, Dallas, Phoenix, San Jose, Colorado Springs, Boulder, Kansas City and Cincinnati.

 THE ROLES OF THE MAYOR, COUNCIL, AND CITY MANAGER